andy-byers/CalicoDB/doc/design.md

 ### Pager
 The pager layer uses an `Env` to provide access to the database file in fixed-size chunks, called pages.
-Pages are the basic unit of I/O for a CalicoDB database, and are fixed at 4096 bytes.
+Pages are the basic unit of I/O for a CalicoDB database, and are fixed at database creation time.
-When a database is opened, the pager will allocate a large buffer to hold database pages read from disk.
-The buffer slot assignment is coordinated using a simple LRU cache.

 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.
 In this design, the pager is never allowed to write directly to the database file.